KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\routes.py:41`

 **Description**:
-The `get_deals_view` method is responsible for configuring and applying various filters, such as search, owner, accounts, contacts, date, price, and deal stage, to display a customized view of deals within the EeazyCRM application, while also ensuring that access permissions are checked.
+The `get_deals_view` method is used to retrieve and filter deal-related data based on various parameters such as search, owner, accounts, contacts, date, price, and deal stage.
+It also checks for access permissions.
+It is likely called by a controller or a route handler in the EeazyCRM application to display the filtered deals data to the user.

 ---